syntasso/instruqt-kubecon/07-deploy-your-website/assignment.md

 With this new change, we now need the operator to be allowed to work with deployments.
 Kubebuilder provides a mechanism to do this very easily through comments much like those used in the CRD fields.

-If you look near the top of the controller file you should see some comment lines that start with `//+kubebuilder:rbac`.
+If you look near the top of the `controllers/website_controller.go` file in the `Code editor` tab you should see some comment lines that start with `//+kubebuilder:rbac` (around line 45).
 Each line describes a single RBAC permission.

 In order to provide access to work with deployments, you need to add the following permission line:
 ```
 //+kubebuilder:rbac:groups=apps,resources=deployments,verbs=get;list;watch;create;update;patch;delete
 ```

+**💾 Once this change is complete.
+Remember to save the file which with `ctrl+s`.**

 This is fairly broad permissions since it allows all verbs, but these can be limited these based on very specific needs.
 Kubebuilder will then translate this into the necessary service accounts when you build the deployment.